Welcome to our Winter 2023 Gear Guide!

-That is why we created this practical Winter Gear Guide—your how-to guide for keeping kids (and yourself!) comfy and active outside all winter long.
-None of it is sponsored, but all of it is true to our experience, based on wisdom we've gathered from thousands of Tinkergarten Leaders and families over the past decade!
+That is why we created this practical Winter Gear Guide—your how-to for keeping kids (and yourself!) comfy and active outside all winter long.
+None of it is sponsored, but all of it is true to our experience, based on wisdom we've gathered from thousands of Tinkergarten Leaders and families over a dozen years!

 What Gear You Need

-Okay, back to gear.
-The actual gear you buy actually may actually matter less than making sure you have the right collection of gear and remember the key categories.
+The specific gear you buy actually may matter less than making sure you’re covering the right type of gear.
+So, it helps to remember the key categories.
 Here goes: